The importance of the realistic care plan; Adoption v Long term care plan

 The parents of C have learning difficulties.

-The mother has two older children, K (aged 10) and J (aged 5), from different fathers.
+The mother has two older children, K (aged 10) and J (aged 5), both children have different fathers.

-K and J were previously subject to proceedings due to neglect, and supervision orders were granted in respect of K and J. Whilst the supervision orders were in place, the mother became pregnant with C, and neither of C’s parents informed the children services despite its regular involvement.
+K and J were previously subject to proceedings due to neglect, and supervision orders were granted.
+While the supervision orders were in place, the mother became pregnant with C, and neither of C’s parents informed the children’s services despite its regular involvement with K and J.

-After C’s birth, the local authority issued care proceedings.
-Initially, C and her mother spent two weeks in a foster placement before going to a residential assessment centre.
+After C’s birth, the local authority commenced care proceedings in respect of C. Initially, C and her mother spent two weeks in a foster placement before transferring to a residential assessment centre.
 The father of C and the mother’s older 2 children, K, and J, joined them.
-The parenting assessment was negative, that the parents could not provide long term care for the children

-The parents wanted all three returned to their care.
+The parents did not agree and wanted all three remained in their care.

 The judge found that the parents could not care for the children and granted care orders for all three children.